bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-etcd/index.md

 ## Terraform Module

 We also provide a Terraform Module at [https://github.com/bufbuild/terraform-modules-bufstream](https://github.com/bufbuild/terraform-modules-bufstream).
-It sets up all necessary components from an empty GCP project, or adds all necessary components to any subset of the required ones that are already installed.If you're setting up from an empty project, you need the following permissions:
+It sets up all necessary components from an empty GCP project, or adds all necessary components to any subset of the required ones that are already installed.

+If you're setting up from an empty project, you need the following permissions:

 - `Compute Network Admin` (`roles/compute.networkAdmin`)
 - `Kubernetes Engine Admin` (`roles/container.admin`)